vincenzodibiaggio/writeOverImage/README.md

 writeOverImage
 ==============

-A simple class to write some text over an image and save it or get raw data
+A simple class to write some text over an image and save it (existing or new file) or get raw data.
+In the file 'testImage.php' you can find a complete example of use.

+## Supported images
+* png, jpeg, gif, bmp

+## Require ttf fonts
+* A lot o free fonts are here: http://www.free-fonts-ttf.org/true-type-fonts/